yetulaxman/linux-2/_tutorials/02c-attaching-and-executing.md

 ```
 Then detach from the container with `Ctrl+p and Ctrl+q`.

-You can go inside the containe again to check *vi* editor is installed properly
+You can go inside the container again to check whether *vi* editor is installed properly

 ```bash
 docker container exec -it <container_id> bash vi
 ```
-This way you can add some modifications to existing container.
+This way you can add some modifications to an existing container.
 Please note that once containers is removed all modifications will disappear.

 ## Conclusion
-Understand Docker Run vs Docker Exec commands.
-Docker run is the command you useful in creating a brand new container from an image, whereas docker exec lets you run commands on an already running container.
+Understand Docker Run vs Docker Exec commands. `Docker run ...` is the command you use in creating a brand new container from an image, whereas docker exec lets you run commands on an already running container.
 You have also seen how to break out of a container either by terminating the process by `Ctrl+d`, or by detaching from the process by `Ctrl+p Ctrl+q`.